-Unfold our FTC disclosure melodrama here.
-The following article was last updated on Jul 22, 2024 ...
+FTC disclosure tour-de-force here.
+The following article was last updated on Aug 6, 2025 ...

 How To Properly Winterize Your Motorcycle

-Our order of operation to winterize creates a workflow that's both efficient and effective.
-In the event that you're unable to complete the effort in one session, try and coordinate your stopping points logically and with safety in mind.
-It's better to finish step seven, for example, once it's started.
-Otherwise, you'll find yourself reinstalling the spark plugs so that dust and debris don't enter the engine.
-That means restarting step seven at the next opportunity.
+We create an efficient and effective workflow by following an order of operation.
+If you can't complete the effort in one session, coordinate your stopping points logically and with safety in mind.
+For example, it's better to finish step seven once you start it.
+Otherwise, you'll need to reinstall the spark plugs so that dust and debris don't enter the engine.
+That means you must restart step seven at the next opportunity.

-Once finished, avoid running the engine for the duration of the storage period.
-Doing so attracts condensation courtesy of combustion byproducts in the oil.
+Once you finish, avoid running the engine for the duration of the storage period.
+Running the engine attracts condensation courtesy of combustion byproducts in the oil.
 Ready to winterize?
 Great!
 Let's start by checking to be sure you've got these products or a preferred substitute on hand.

 Clean and Lubricate Everything

-(1) Before you winterize, thoroughly wash, degrease and detail the bike.
+(1) Before you start, thoroughly wash, degrease and detail the bike.

 (2a) Lift the rear wheel and put the bike in neutral.